Ali Carter beats Robert Milkins in decider to reach third German Masters final

 Carter fought back from 3-1 down to claim a 6-5 win in Berlin.

-Ali Carter edged his way into his third German Masters final in a tense semi as he defeated Robert Milkins 6-5 in Berlin.
+Ali Carter edged his way into a third German Masters final as he defeated Robert Milkins 6-5 in a tense match in Berlin.

 Trailing 3-1, 2013 champion Carter won four frames in succession to seemingly take control, but Milkins responded with two in a row – playing a brilliant shot to escape a snooker on his way to levelling the match at 5-5 – to send it to a decider.